Statue of John Batchelor: Statue

 Shortly after his death, £1,000 had been raised to raise a statue to John Batchelor.
 An application to site the memorial statue on The Hayes was approved by the Town Council in January 1885.
-The statue was designed by James Milo Griffith and was unveiled in The Hayes, Cardiff, on 16 October 1886, in a ceremy performed by prominent businessmen and Members of Parliament.
+The statue was designed by James Milo Griffith and was unveiled in The Hayes, Cardiff, on 16 October 1886, in a ceremony performed by prominent businessmen and Members of Parliament.
 The ceremony was arranged for a Saturday to allow Cardiff's working population to attend.
 The statue was poignantly located in front of Cardiff's Free Library, which Batchelor had campaigned for.

 The statue is cast in bronze, Batchelor standing with one leg in front of the other and his right arm raised.
 The statue stands on a tall stone pedestal with the words "The Friend of Freedom" written on the front.
 The statue is 2.89 m high and the pedestal is 2.44 m in height.
 Batchelor's relatives were said to approve of the likeness.
 The statue was originally much closer to the library than it is today.

 Within a few months of its unveiling the local Conservatives had launched a campaign to remove the statue.
 A petition was rejected by the Town Council but, all the same, Conservative William Thorn defaced the statue with yellow paint and tar.
 It was defaced for a third time, with red and blue paint, in January 1887.
 Conservative solicitor, T. H. Ensor, wrote a scathing piece in the Western Mail, suggesting the words "Friend of Freedom" be replaced with "traitor to the Crown... hater of the clergy... sincerely mourned by unpaid creditors".
 He was sued unsuccessfully for libel.

 In 2010 Conservative member of the Welsh Assembly, David Melding, argued that the statue should be moved elsewhere, replaced by someone of national rather than local importance in the centre of Cardiff, such as David Lloyd George.
 Russell Goodway of Cardiff Council responded by saying there were more important priorities than relocating statues.